-Government grants: Nonexchange transactions (contributions) and accounted for under Accounting Standards Update ("ASU") 2018-08.
+Government grants: The Organization follows the Not-for-Profit Revenue Recognition top of the Accounting Standards Codification.
 Grants and contracts, as with all contributions, are recognized as revenue when barriers within the contract are overcome, and there is no right of return.
-Grants and contracts amounted to \$230,077 and \$278,065 for the years ended June 30, 2023 and 2022, respectively, and are included as revenue in the statements of activities.
+Grants and contracts amounted to \$844,256 and \$230,077 for the years ended June 30, 2024 and 2023, respectively, and are included as revenue in the statements of activities.
 There are instances when the Organization receives advances from the governmental funding sources.
 Such advances are recorded as refundable advances from governmental agencies in the accompanying statements of financial position, if applicable.